Clandestino

-Clandestino is the first full-length solo album by Manu Chao, released in 1998.
+Clandestino is the debut studio album by French artist Manu Chao, released in 1998.
 The album contains many soundbites throughout, two of which are bits of a speech by Subcomandante Marcos and, like Chao's subsequent albums, was mostly recorded by the musician himself in various locations around the world, using a small laptop—which is referred to in the liner notes as Estudio Clandestino.
 The French edition of Rolling Stone magazine named this album the 67th greatest French rock album (out of 100).
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 The album was ranked number 469 in Rolling Stone's list of the 500 Greatest Albums of All Time in 2020.

+Background

+Clandestino emerged from a period of personal and professional upheaval for Manu Chao, following the breakup of his band, Mano Negra, in 1994.
+Mano Negra had been a pioneering force in the world of punk-infused Latin rock, but after years of internal strife and a chaotic tour across war-torn Colombia, the group disbanded before their 1994 studio album Casa Babylon was even released.
+The aftermath of this experience left Chao in a fragile state, both personally and professionally.

+For the next three years, Chao spiraled into a deep sense of restlessness and depression, continuing his music career by performing at bars in Tijuana and Rio.
+He wandered across Europe, Africa, and South America, unable to settle anywhere for long.
+His journey took him through cities like London, Paris, and Naples, and even to Colombia and Mexico, where he found solace among the Zapatistas and experimented with peyote.
+Chao's mental health reached a low point in Brazil, where he came close to taking his own life.
+It was here, in a rundown Rio favela, that an encounter with a cow, which he described as "tender," gave him a renewed sense of purpose, pulling him back from the brink.
+Chao's time as a wandering musician deeply influenced the creation of Clandestino.